AJLite/AJLITEDOCs/zenodoGuide.rst

     $ git clone https://github.com/osct/zenodo.git
     $ cd ~/src/zenodo
     $ git checkout master
+    ////see the following notes before the following step
     $ docker-compose up -d

 .. note::

     Before doing the last step ..
-Change some lines in the Dockerfile which is in ~/src/zenodo directory, specifically the NodeJS and npm installation:
+Change some lines in the Dockerfile which is in ~/src/zenodo directory:

 .. code-block:: console